 This is merely a whisper being sent out to the world about the genius of the late, great Néjib Belkhodja.
 He lived amongst us for seventy-four years and consumed life and lived like so few.
 He had integrity, something that is lacking in the world today.
 He set such high standards for himself and others around him.
 He was the man to teach the world about the power of art and the way in which we should conduct ourselves in our lives.
 It is difficult to put into words the importance of this man.
 He lived an outspoken existence with courage and conviction.
 The word Prophet is a word that best describes the giant that is, Néjib Belkhodja.
 During his lifetime he was a Nation builder and a world guide.
 He was often ignored and marginalised yet still he bore the troubles of his Independent Nation on his shoulders.
 His work is so important, to see it and understand it will change the way you see yourself and all that is around you.
 Throughout his life the Leaders were fully aware of the power of Belkhodja; a man who would not be broken by the State or who could not be used as a political toy.
 He suffered enormously throughout his life, humiliated and disregarded by the Nation.
-On the 16th June 2007 in the Medina in Tunis I heard such pitiful tributes to a man of such stature who, at the end was honoured by hyocrites.
-He died virtually penniless and his work is jailed in Banks and Five Star Hotels around his native country of Tunisia.
-You wont see the work of Belkhodja in any Museum around the world.
+On the 16th June 2007 in the Medina in Tunis I heard such pitiful tributes to a man of such stature who, at the end was honored by hypocrites.
+He died virtually penniless and his work is jailed in the Ministry of Culture, banks and five star hotels around his native country of Tunisia.
+There is no Museum of Modern Art in Tunisia so you wont see the work of Belkhodja in any Museum around the world.
 No. His work is too powerful to be released by his jailers.
 He sheds light on all the World Leaders.
 He opens our minds to what is the function and meaning of Art.
 His work develops Nations and his contribution to the world is beyond compare.
 His departure from this world has come at just the right time; when the world needs him most.
 Here is a man, who belongs to us all and in his lifetime has shown us the meaning of generosity.
 His work introduces us to poets and architecture, to calligraphers and musicians.
 The subtly within the work is breathtaking and he puts into place the order in which art should be seen, heard and spoken.